Rome holiday itinerary, day 3: Exploring more of Rome’s historical center

 Though I was feeling a bit better, we chose to go back and take a nap before moving on with our explorations.

 We started looking for a different place to eat and came across Hostaria Costanza.
-There, we went to talk about a table with a guy who was preparing some coquilles Saint Jacques while telling us it’s very difficult to find something at that time without a reservation.
+There, we went to talk about a table with a guy who was placing some coquilles Saint-Jacques on a platter while telling us it’s very difficult to find something at that time without a reservation.
 He finished what he was doing, had a look and told us sorry, but no.

 I was getting really hungry and everywhere seemed to be completely full.
 And then we saw this place with some cute fairy lights outside.
 Mathieu said to try there, too, but I was all: no, it looks really nice, there’s no way we’ll find something there!

-But he tried and that’s how we ended up having dinner at Verso Sera.
+But he tried and that’s how we ended up having dinner at Verso Sera in Rome’s historical center.
 And while I was waiting for the other shoe to drop and find something wrong with the place because we were able to get a table, I just couldn’t.
 It looked incredible inside, they had lots of wine options and they served it by the book.

 And the food!
 We had pasta again and it was delicious.
 (Yes, from pizza-pizza-pizza we went to pasta-pasta-pasta.)
 And, for dessert, no tiramisu, but we found the next best thing: pistachio mousse.